 Gas Detection Systems have been at the heart of Ino-Tek’s business since 1996.
-With over 2200 installed Gas Detection and Vapor Detection systems, Ino-Tek is the 21st-century leader in the Design, Installation, and Service of these critical Life Safety / Hazardous Material Emergency Alarm Systems.
+With over 2200 installed Gas Detection systems and Vapor Detection systems, Ino-Tek is the 21st-century leader in the Design, Installation, and Service of these critical Life Safety / Hazardous Material Emergency Alarm Systems.
 Over 100,000 employees work under the protection of Ino-Tek Gas and Vapor Detection systems every day.

 Why a Gas Detection System is Necessary